Exile Tribe: History

-The term EXILE TRIBE was first used on the tour Nidaime J Soul Brothers VS Sandaime J Soul Brothers LIVE TOUR 2011 ~EXILE TRIBE~ in June 2011.
-One year later, in April 2012, the EXILE TRIBE LIVE TOUR 2012 ~TOWER OF WISH~ concert tour was held featuring various LDH artists.
+The term Exile Tribe was first used on the tour Nidaime J Soul Brothers VS Sandaime J Soul Brothers Live Tour 2011 ~Exile Tribe~ in June 2011.
+One year later, in April 2012, the Exile Tribe Live Tour 2012 ~Tower of Wish~ concert tour was held featuring various LDH artists.

-In September 2012, a unit featuring EXILE and Sandaime J Soul Brothers released the single "24karats TRIBE OF GOLD" as EXILE TRIBE.
+In September 2012, a unit featuring EXILE and Sandaime J Soul Brothers released the single "24karats Tribe of Gold" as Exile Tribe.

-In January 2013, Sandaime J Soul Brothers and GENERATIONS added the brand EXILE TRIBE in its group name.
-On September 10, 2013, both groups released the joint single "BURNING UP!", credited as a release from EXILE TRIBE.
+In January 2013, Sandaime J Soul Brothers and Generations added the brand Exile Tribe in its group name.
+On September 10, 2013, both groups released the joint single "Burning Up", credited as a release from Exile Tribe.

-In January 2014, LDH started the EXILE TRIBE PERFECT YEAR 2014, with releases from EXILE TRIBE and its connected groups and a nationwide dome tour.
+In January 2014, LDH started the Exile Tribe Perfect Year 2014, with releases from Exile Tribe and its connected groups and a nationwide dome tour.

-On April 11, 2014, the group THE RAMPAGE was announced as part of EXILE TRIBE.
+On April 11, 2014, the group The Rampage was announced as part of Exile Tribe.

-On September 20, EXILE TRIBE released a single titled "THE REVOLUTION", including members from groups EXILE, Sandaime J Soul Brothers, and GENERATIONS in its line-up.
-A week later, the same line-up released the album EXILE TRIBE REVOLUTION.
+On September 20, Exile Tribe released a single titled "The Revolution", including members from groups Exile, Sandaime J Soul Brothers, and Generations in its line-up.
+A week later, the same line-up released the album Exile Tribe Revolution.
 Both the single and the album reached the #1 position on Oricon's weekly chart.
-From September to December, all groups related to EXILE TRIBE participated in the dome tour EXILE TRIBE PERFECT YEAR LIVE TOUR TOWER OF WISH 2014 ~THE REVOLUTION~.
+From September to December, all groups related to Exile Tribe participated in the dome tour Exile Tribe Perfect Year Live Tour Tower of Tower of Wish 2014 ~The Revolution~.